yoniker/PokerVault/GTO/Lessons from Lucid/BU vs SB 3B/Flop c-bet as sb.md

 	4. KJo/KQo bet frequently with a club and never without a club (it gives me more equity and future bluffs on further streets as well as blocking BU's continuation range)
 	5. 66/88 bet only infrequently(with club infrequently, without even less).

+On Ad3d2c:
+Overall betting frequency of sb is very low (80% check)!
+TODO check why The hand that bets the most is AK (infrequently to sometimes) Hand that bluff the most is KQo/KJo with one diamond (infrequently).
+Overall the spot is being played very passively.